walkeriniraq/kul/README.md

 x "gem install kul" and "kul" should get the server running
 - Explicit routing paths
 x Implicit routing of index.html
+- config file (auto-reloading? would be awesome)
+- Auto-loading (and reloading) of model / lib folders in server and app
 - ?

 Long-term features: